NEUR 99: Senior Research and Senior Honors in Neuroscience

 If you are a NEUR 99 OR NEUR 199 Senior Honors Candidate and are Defending in the Spring Semester:

-- by April 16th: Send a PDF and Microsoft Word document of your Senior Honors Research thesis to your Brandeis research sponsor or co-sponsor and ask for feedback by April 21st.
-You then have time to incorporate any feedback and send the final version to your research sponsor and the other members of your committee by April 24th (and give paper copies, if asked).
+- By April 15: Send a PDF and Microsoft Word document of your Senior Honors Research thesis to your Brandeis research sponsor or co-sponsor and ask for feedback by April 20.
+You then have time to incorporate any feedback and send the final version to your research sponsor and the other members of your committee by April 23 (and give paper copies, if asked).
 You will be told beforehand who the committee members are.
-If you are observing Passover, the final version of your thesis is due to your committee by April 25th.

-- on May 1st, 2nd, and 5th: Honors Oral Presentation and Defenses
+- April 30, May 1, May 4: Honors Oral Presentation and Defenses

-- by May 11th at 5pm: Send a final version of your Senior Honors Research thesis, with any revisions requested by your committee, to your faculty sponsor and a pdf copy to the Neuroscience office.
+- By May 9 at 5pm (BIOL 99): Send a final version of your Senior Honors Research thesis, with any revisions requested by your committee, to your faculty sponsor and a pdf copy to the Neuroscience office.

 If you are not doing Senior Honors but are concluding Senior Research in the Spring: